CPRA vs CCPA: At a glance

 While the CCPA largely only governs data sale, the CPRA places new requirements on data sharing.
 Data sharing is defined as:

-“sharing, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by the business to a third party for cross-context behavioral advertising, whether or not for monetary or other valuable consideration”
+“sharing, renting, releasing, disclosing, disseminating, making available, [or] transferring [...] a consumer’s personal information by the business to a third party for cross-context behavioral advertising, whether or not for monetary or other valuable consideration”

 In other words, if you allow an external party access to consumer information for the purpose of cross-context behavioral advertising, in any form, it’s considered data sharing––even if no money was exchanged.

 Data sharing is regulated under the CPRA, which gives consumers the right to opt-out, know, and request deletion for any personal data that’s been shared with a third-party.

 This new level of scrutiny stems from the fact that, to circumvent data sale regulations under the CCPA, many businesses were exchanging data without a direct monetary transaction.

 CPRA vs CCPA: California Privacy Protection Agency